-The Municipal Systems Act (Act 22 of 2000) or emended attinulates the following: The Municipal Systems Act, (Act 32 of 2000) as amended, stipulates the following: Annual performance reports: 46.
-(1) A municipality must prepare for each financial year a performance report reflecting S to the state of (a) the performance of the municipality and of each external service provider during that financial year. (b) a comparison of the performances referred to in paragraph (a) with targets set for and performances in the previous financial year; and (c) measures taken to improve performance.
-(2) An annual performance report must form part of the municipality's annual report in terms of Chapter 12 of the Municipal Finance Management Act."
+The Municipal Systems Act, (Act 32 of 2000) as amended, stipulates the following:

+Annual performance reports:

+- 46. (1) A municipality must prepare for each financial year a performance report reflecting - - (a) the performance of the municipality and of each external service provider during that financial year. - (b) a comparison of the performances referred to in paragraph (a) with targets set for and performances in the previous financial year; and - (c) measures taken to improve performance. - (2) An annual performance report must form part of the municipality's annual report in terms of Chapter 12 of the Municipal Finance Management Act."